 a) The student’s results exceeded the minimum threshold of the final exam;

-b) The student got at least 51 points out of a maximum 100 points in the final evaluation.
+b) The student got at least 51 marks out of a maximum 100 marks in the final evaluation.

-Minimum threshold of the intermediate assessment is 35%, for the final exam – 50%
+The minimum threshold of the intermediate assessment is – 35%, and for the final exam –50%.

 Unified National Examination (UNE)

 An applicant with a full general education or equivalent has to successfully pass the UNE.